 If you love fashion and clothing, then you’d be excited to know that the neighborhood features vintage and streetwear shops along with international brands and even local indie designers.
 With these shops and local designers, you can be sure you’ll find unique clothing you won’t be able to get anywhere else.

 Williamsburg also has plenty of outdoor and green spaces to enjoy.
 If you need a breather from the city or want to go on a family outing, then check out some of these great spaces in the neighborhood: McCarren Park, Domino Park, East River Park, and Brooklyn Greenway Bike Lane.

 As Williamsburg has been home to artists since the 1970s, it has resulted in a large art scene within the neighborhood.
 When visiting the neighborhood, you can see how the arts are largely incorporated into daily life with the hand-painted murals found all over buildings.
 You can also find plenty of wonderful art galleries and art exhibitions to visit.
 These include Sideshow, Moiety, Soloway Fine Arts, The Journal Gallery, and Williamsburg Art and Historical Society.

 Brooklyn has its fair share of great neighborhoods that are classified as “Real Brooklyn” and “New Brooklyn”.
 Williamsburg and Bay Ridge are representatives of these types of Brooklyn neighborhoods with Williamsburg being the “new”.
 Both neighborhoods are wonderful places to live and each have their own uniqueness and perks.

 However, the place that’s best for you depends on your preferred lifestyle and housing budget.
-Bay Ridge is a slower, suburban area that can be great for those who want to raise a family in a quiet area.
-Additionally, while the neighborhood has its residents in the 25-44 year old range, there are also plenty of 45-64 year olds living in the area.
+Bay Ridge is a slower, suburban area that can be great for those who want to raise a family in a quiet area while Williamsburg has more nightlife and could be better for someone young and single.
+Not to mention much shorter commutes into Manhattan!